-Now where was I?
+Now, where was I?
 Oh yes, Mary.
-Well Mary was engaged to be married to a man called Joseph.
+Well, Mary was engaged to be married to a man called Joseph.
 What’s that Jenny?
-You’re never gong to get married.
-Well you’re a bit young to be thinking of weddings.
+You never going to get married.
+Well, you’re a bit young to be thinking of weddings.
 You’ll probably change your mind when you get older.
 Pardon darling, what was that?
-You’re not going to get married because you’re mummy says all men are bastards.
+You’re not going to get married because your mummy says all men are bastards.
 Oh dear, I don’t think you should really be using words like that my dear.
 Remind me to have a little word with mummy at home time.
-Did you want to say something Billy?
-Speak up dear.
+Did you want to say something, Billy?
+Speak up, dear.
 Your daddy says you’re a little bastard.
 I’m sure he doesn’t mean it dear.
 Remind me to have a little word with your daddy when he picks you up.

 No, the angel in this story was someone very special with an important message for Mary.
 What was that Lisa?
 Why did God send an angel, why didn’t he just send Mary a text?
 Well dear, back in those days they didn’t have mobile phones.
 What’s that Sally?
 Your Gran has just got a mobile phone, that’s nice.
 Oh, she doesn’t like it.
 Can’t get it to work.
 That’s a shame dear.
 Old people do find these new gadgets a little difficult sometimes.
 What’s that dear?
 Your Gran’s not old, she’s younger than me.
 That’s nice dear.

 Anyway, the angel told Mary she was going to have a baby.
 No Penny, the angel wasn’t the daddy, God was.
 That’s right Simon, Mary was engaged to Joseph.
 No, he didn’t know about the baby.
 Yes, I think he was quite angry.
 No, he didn’t go and have a fight with God.